EasyCorp/easy-deploy-bundle/doc/installation.md

 EasyDeploy is distributed as a bundle that must be installed in each Symfony application that you want to deploy.

+This bundle requires PHP 7.1, but you can [follow these steps][1] to also use it to deploy to servers still running PHP 5.

 If you use Symfony Flex
 -----------------------